 The Macau Skywalk X is run as a subsidiary activity to the bungee jump run by the same company, AJ Hackett.
 The skywalk involves walking around the edge of the perimeter at the top of the Macau Tower.
 The path around the perimeter is less than 2 meters wide with no rails on either side.
 You are tied to a harness (and a backup harness) that is attached to a set of rails on top of the outer perimeter.

-Doing the bungee jump comes with own bragging rights and as exhilarating and famous as the bungee jump sounds, here is why I think the Skywalk is equally, if not more, fun.
+Doing the bungee jump comes with its own bragging rights and as exhilarating and famous as the bungee jump sounds, here is why I think the Skywalk is equally, if not more, fun.

 It lasts longer and has better views

 Unlike the bungee jump, which literally lasts a few seconds, the Skywalk can last up to 20-25 minutes.
-What’s more is that it involves walking around the perimeter of the tower, which gives you access to stunning 360 degree views of Macau and China on a clear day.
+What’s more is that it involves walking around the perimeter of the tower, which gives you access to stunning 360-degree views of Macau and China on a clear day.
 Not the same view when you go for the bungee!

 Fun to do as a group

 Unlike the bungee jump, the Skywalk can (and should) be done as a group.
 The walk usually occurs in groups of 5.
 Once outside, your guide makes you perform stunts.
-Trust me, you’ll be cheering and laughing at your mates as you notice the terrified look on their face!
+Trust me, you’ll be cheering and laughing at your mates as you notice the terrified look on their faces!
 It’s a fun and enjoyable group activity.

 We landed up at the tower without any prior booking or agenda.
 When we asked if we could do the jump, we were told the waiting was easily 7 hours or more.
 So, we decided to chuck the idea but still wanted to go up to the top.
 That’s where we noticed these people strapped on their harnesses who were jumping and swinging on the edge of the tower.
 We knew instantly that’s what we wanted to do!
 Luckily, there was no waiting involved.
 Just pay up, put on the shirt, put away all belongings and come outside.